 Greg Bole -> click to message Greg directly

 Greg is an instructor in the departments of Zoology and Biology, and a recipient of the 2007/08 Killam Teaching Award for Science Instructors.
 His area of interest is Evolutionary Biology.
 He has taught courses on Evolution, Ecology, Genetics, Experimental Design, and the nature of Science and Biostatistics to first and third year majors and non-majors in Biology.
-Greg has collaborated with Erica Jeffery and Michelle Tseng in developing the Adaptation and Speciation inventories.
+Greg has collaborated with Erica Jeffery and Michelle Tseng in developing the Speciation inventories.

 Sunita Chowrira -> click to message Sunita directly

 Professor of Teaching, Associate Head of Biology Program